 A 2018 survey of more than 1,000 U.S. adults found that 80 percent of respondents have used the internet to conduct a healthcare-related search in the past year.
 In addition, 63 percent of those respondents will choose one provider over another because of a strong online presence with relevant, accurate, and compelling information.

 It’s critical that a medical provider has a good website.
-But the website also needs to comply with the Health Insurance Portability and Accountability Act (HIPAA).
+But the website also needs to enable the Health Insurance Portability and Accountability Act (HIPAA).
 If it doesn’t, your website can cause irreparable damage to your reputation and heavy fines and penalties.

-The following tips will help ensure the website you design is effective and HIPAA compliant.
+The following tips will help ensure the website you design is effective and HIPAA-friendly.

-To ensure you have a HIPAA-compliant website, it’s important to understand the basics of HIPAA.
+To ensure your website is HIPAA-friendly, you need to understand the basics of HIPAA.

 HIPAA was created to regulate how protected health information (PHI) is secured.
 PHI is basically any patient data, such as a name, address, telephone number, birthday, email address, or medical record.
 Even scheduling an appointment requires the use of PHI, because you’re dealing with information that identifies who the patient is.

 According to HIPAA, healthcare providers and vendors who encounter PHI must comply with the regulations.
 HIPAA designates healthcare providers as “covered entities” and the vendors they use as “business associates.”
-If a provider is working with a vendor and PHI is involved, it’s also mandatory that they sign a business associate agreement (BAA), which legally covers the provider if there’s a data breach.
+If a provider is working with a vendor and PHI is involved, the two parties must sign a business associate agreement (BAA), which legally covers the provider if there’s a data breach..

-Whether you’re a physician or a telehealth service provider, you must have a HIPAA-compliant website that protects PHI.
+Whether you’re a physician or a telehealth service provider, you must have a HIPAA-friendly website that protects PHI.

 When designing your website, it’s important to determine what you want visitors to do.
 For example, you might want them to be able to send an email to you, fill out a form, or access a patient portal to view and update their medical histories.

-Once you know what you want your visitors to do on your website, make sure that these actions are HIPAA-compliant, as well as easy for them to do.
-To ensure you’re complying with HIPAA, ask yourself these questions:
+Once you know what you want your visitors to do on your website, make sure these actions are not only easy for them to take but also that they’re HIPAA-friendly.

+To ensure you’re enabling HIPAA, ask yourself these questions:

-- Is PHI being collected on your website?
+- Are you collecting PHI via your website?

-- Is PHI being transmitted through your website?
+- Are you transmitting PHI through your website?

-- Is PHI being stored on a server on your website?
+- Are you storing PHI on a server on your website?

-If the answer to any of these questions is yes, make sure your website is HIPAA compliant.
+If the answer to any of these questions is yes, make sure your website is HIPAA-friendly.

-The first step is to obtain a Secure Socket Layer (SSL) certificate.
-This will create a secure link between your website and a visitor’s browser, ensuring that all PHI passed between the two remains private and secure.
+- Obtain a Secure Sockets Layer (SSL) certificate.
+An SSL certificate will create a secure link between your website and a visitor’s browser, ensuring that all PHI passing between the two remains private and secure.

-When designing a HIPAA-compliant website, you must make sure that, when you collect PHI, it’s secure the entire time it’s being collected, stored, and transmitted.
+When designing a HIPAA-friendly website, you must make sure that PHI is secure the entire time it’s being collected, stored, and transmitted.

-When you use secure online forms and encrypted data to protect PHI, your website has the key components necessary to be both HIPAA compliant and safe for your patients to use, all while supporting your marketing efforts.
+When you use secure online forms and encrypted data to protect PHI, your website has the key components necessary to be both HIPAA-friendly and safe for your patients to use, all while supporting your marketing efforts.